 TRAFFIC: Your biggest mortal threat

 Worry less about criminals and worry more about crossing the street.
-Statistically speaking, the biggest risk to your personal safety while traveling in China is Chinese traffic.
+Statistically speaking, the biggest risk to your personal safety while traveling in China is the traffic.

 A big part of the problem is that they just haven’t been driving very long.
-In 2000, China had less than 10 million passenger vehicles (a proportion less than that of the United States in 1911).
-Ten years later, the number of privately owned cars in China mushroomed to about 70 million (and who knows how many unlicensed drivers are out there).
 Most drivers are first-generation drivers who probably learned to drive in a day and didn’t learn the basics of defensive driving (or see those scary driving safety films in high school).

 Combine this inexperience with a culture of bending the rules and lax traffic enforcement and you’ll understand why China has the world’s highest per capita rate of vehicular fatalities.
 China has only 3% of world’s drivers but one of the highest per capita rates of road fatalities.
-It’s widely reported that each day, about 300 people in China die from traffic accidents (okay, in this case I admit it’s hard to argue against the stereotype of the bad Asian driver!).
+It’s widely reported that each day, about 300 people in China die from traffic accidents.

 Bottom line: Never play chicken with a Chinese driver!
 Like most developing countries, pedestrians in China do not have the right of way.
 In fact, they’re at the very bottom of the vehicular pecking order.